 On top of Ray Core are several libraries for solving problems in machine learning:

 Check out A Gentle Introduction to Ray to learn more about Ray and its ecosystem of libraries that enable things like distributed hyperparameter tuning, reinforcement learning, and distributed training.

-Ray uses Tasks (functions) and Actors (Classes) to allow you to parallelize your Python code:
+Ray provides Python and Java API.
+And Ray uses Tasks (functions) and Actors (Classes) to allow you to parallelize your code.

 Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.
 Here’s a list of tips for getting involved with the Ray community:

 Join our community slack to discuss Ray!

 To post questions or feature requests, check out the Ray Github Discussions page!

 Follow us and spread the word on Twitter!

 Join our Meetup Group to connect with others in the community!

 Use the [ray] tag on StackOverflow to ask and answer questions about Ray usage